001elijah/rn-expo-app-gql-api/README.md

 # how to start the App
 run npm start
-open camera and scan the App
+open camera and scan the QR code